vineethshankar/pagerank/README.md

 * val - Holds all non zero entries.
 * rowind - Contains the corresponding row indices of the elements in val.
 * colptr - Contains the indices of val array of thos elements which start a new column.

+This repository contains two serial implementations of pagerank computation for the datasets data0.dat and data1.dat.
+Additionally, mpi_data1.c is a parallel implementation of the same in MPI (Message passing interface).